 I have to brag on my husband for a minute today, which is something I don’t do nearly enough here on my blog!
-He’s a pretty terrific guy, and he puts up with a LOT being married to me!
-Although we’ve definitely been through our ups and downs over the years, there’s no one else I would want to experience this crazy ride with!
-Anyway, back to the bragging… one of the many great things about my husband is that he does all his own ironing.
+He’s a pretty terrific guy, puts up with a LOT (he’s married to me, after all), and has always done all of his own ironing.

 Fill your bottle with warm water.